city

 Not everyone might appreciate the idea of achieving a sixteenth-century look with a building from the twenty-first century.
 Nevertheless, a limestone balustrade is still a popular choice for building today.

 So long as balconies, terraces, and staircases remain a part of building and landscaping, balustrading will never become outdated.
-Stone balusters can be used to outline terraces, prevent accidents on raised platforms like balconies and staircases and also divide large, open spaces such as gardens and aisles.
+Stone balusters can be used to outline terraces, prevent accidents on raised platforms like balconies and staircases, and also divide large, open spaces such as gardens and aisles.

 Stone balustrades are now being crafted using modern architectural designs, many of which the homeowners of Columbus and Cincinnati have come to love.